seanscottking/documentation/README.md

   * build: includes FPM, rspec-puppet and puppetlabs_spec_helper (via RVM for CentOS 6.5), gcc, and rpmbuild.
 No managed git server is provided, the use of GitHub is encouraged for persistent repositories.
   * yumrepo: Create yum repositories based on hiera data.
 Manages underlying directory structure as well
   * webserver: generic Apache web server role.
 It can be improved upon or used as a base to build more specific roles targeted to specific apps
+  * mysql: MySQL database server with client. **Requires an additional 41GB of unused space on the existing drive ([more info](http://rnelson0.com/2020/01/31/deploying-mysql-with-puppet-without-disabling-selinux/)).**
+  * phpmyadmin: phpMyAdmin, a web interface for a MySQL database

 DNS is required for almost everything, which makes it a great starting point.
 Without it, every node will need hosts entries, as we had to add to the